nurox999/Intune-Bulk-Device-Sync/README.md

-# Intune Bulk Device Sync
+# Intune All Device Sync

 A PowerShell utility that allows Microsoft Intune administrators to trigger bulk synchronization for managed devices through Microsoft Graph.